Sage-Bionetworks/sage-monorepo/docs/create-a-new-component.md

 ## Overview

-This doc will describe how to create a new library + component in the Challenge Registry app, though the steps can be applied to any app in this project.
+This doc describes how to create a new library + component in the Challenge Registry app, though the steps can be applied to any app in this project.
 This doc will also include information on where/how to copy-paste code from the [Figma-to-code export] into the app (starting at [Step 5]).